PlanYear AI Newsletter - June 2024

 Here is a quick breakdown on how industries across the board are capitalizing on these efficiency gains:

 In healthcare, hospitals are using AI to predict patient illnesses by analyzing vast amounts of patient data.
 This allows staff to take action before conditions worsen, reducing the need for long hospital stays and saving both money and resources.
 For example, Johns Hopkins Hospital implemented a command center using predictive analytics to manage patient flow.
-Within this command center, algorithms notify staff of the highest impact actions they can take to reduce wait times such as room turn or patient discharge.
-In addition, automated alerts have been implemented if staffing levels fall to inadequate levels This system results in a 60% improvement in admitting patients with complex medical conditions, 30% faster bed assignments in the emergency department, and a 21% increase in patient discharges before noon.
+Within this command center, algorithms notify staff of the highest-impact actions they can take to reduce wait times such as room turn or patient discharge.
+In addition, automated alerts have been implemented if staffing levels fall to inadequate levels.
+This system results in a 60% improvement in admitting patients with complex medical conditions, 30% faster bed assignments in the emergency department, and a 21% increase in patient discharges before noon.
 By using AI, hospitals like Johns Hopkins are improving patient care and operational efficiency.

 In manufacturing, BCG, a global management consulting firm that advises businesses in the space, unveiled an Advanced Production Scheduling (APS) tool to help plan manufacturing projects.
 Instead of planners spending hours manually organizing work schedules, the AI model analyzes data to find the best schedule in a fraction of the time.
 This technology shift has improved Overall Equipment Effectiveness (OEE) by “over 3%, and cut the hours spent on planning by more than half.”
 As a result, factories can produce more products faster and save money on labor costs.

 The telecommunications industry is also experiencing significant EBITDA impact in 2024.
-Microsoft recently commissioned a study which showed that “for every United States dollar that a telecom company invests in AI, it realizes an average return of USD 3.50.”
+Microsoft recently commissioned a study that showed that “for every United States dollar that a telecom company invests in AI, it realizes an average return of USD 3.50.”
 AI is not just profitable however, it is also hugely popular among employees.
 According to their special Work Trend Index report, 77% of users of Microsoft Copilot, an AI tool for telecom teams, didn't want to give up the tool due to how much time it saved.

 What parallels can we draw to Employee Benefits specifically?